kieranatkins/gimp-image-annotator/README.md

 # gimp-image-annotator
-*gimp-image-annotator or GIÀ, a lightweight GIMP plug-in to alllow for computer vision-assisted image annotation usig the powerful GIMP selection toolbox.*
+*gimp-image-annotator or GIÀ, a lightweight GIMP plug-in to alllow for computer vision-assisted image annotation using the powerful GIMP selection toolbox.*

 <h2>Installation</h2>